edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Instalment_Payment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013272
+rdfs:comment | A discharge of obligations in respect of funds or securities, transferred through one of several payments, between two or more parties. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:TradeSettlement_Payment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01008866
-Comments: <br/>The specific discharge obligations in respect of funds or securities transferred between two or more parties as part of a trade settlement.<br/>A discharge of obligations in respect of funds or securities, transferred through one of several payments, between two or more parties.<br/>A prepaid discharge of obligations in respect of funds or securities transferred between two or more parties.<br/>
+rdfs:comment | The specific discharge obligations in respect of funds or securities transferred between two or more parties as part of a trade settlement. edi3:cefactBusinessProcess | Trade

+@id | cefact:Advance_Payment.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001295
+rdfs:comment | A prepaid discharge of obligations in respect of funds or securities transferred between two or more parties. edi3:cefactBusinessProcess | Trade

 Properties: